oidc-agent-service¶

 The system-wide configuration file /etc/oidc-agent/oidc-agent-service.options

-can be adapted to change the behavior of oidc-agent-service
+can be adapted to change the behavior of oidc-agent-service for the whole system.

-file to your oidc-agent directory.
+You can also add a oidc-agent-service.options file to your oidc-agent directory.
 Options specified in this file will

-overwrite any option defined in /etc/oidc-agent/oidc-agent-service.options
+overwrite any option defined in /etc/oidc-agent/oidc-agent-service.options.

 Please note that with oidc-agent 5 a proper configuration file was introduced; therefore, it is possible to configure the started agent through that file.
 However, the above mentioned way is still supported.
 An overwrites options specified in the configuration file.